Danaus plexippus

 Habitat: Open areas with wildlflowers.
 Easily attracted to gardens with flowers such as milkweeds, Butterfly Bush, Purple Coneflower, asters, and goldenrods.

 Flight Period: Arrival time in NJ is quite variable—some years as early as mid-April, other years not until mid-May.
 The last of the Mexico-bound fall migrants pass through in November.
 Extreme dates: North Jersey 4/15—11/29; South Jersey 1/1—12/31.
-(The extreme dates in South Jersey undoubtedly represent late-migrating or released individuals that did not survive.)
+(The extreme dates in South Jersey undoubtedly represent late-migrating or released individuals that did not survive.
+The most likely first arrival of a natural migrant occurs in early April.)

 Caterpillar Food Plants: Various native milkweeds (Asclepias).